-Arthur William Reese (1873-1956) was a railroad agent who lived in Burbank for decades.
-The Missouri native first came to Monrovia in 1892.
-He had a few rough years, getting his fingers crushed while coupling rail cars and being divorced by his first wife, who claimed non-support and “insane jealousy” on his part.
-(She got custody of their two kids, but they seemed to maintain a close relationship with Dad.)
+Arthur William Reese (1872-1956) was a railroad agent who lived in Burbank for decades.
+The Missouri native came first to Monrovia in 1892.
+He had a few rough years, getting his fingers crushed while coupling rail cars and then being divorced by his first wife Pearl, who accused him of non-support and “insane jealousy”.
+(She got custody of their two kids, but it appears they maintained a close relationship with Dad.)
 Reese and his second wife Frances (1879-1927) moved to Burbank in 1914 and built a home on Palm Avenue, where they spent the rest of their lives – his longer than hers, obviously.
-Although the couple bought and sold land all over Burbank, Reese Place, named in 1922, was actually on land owned by John and Alice Parish.
+Although the couple bought and sold land all over town, Reese Place, named in 1922, was actually on land owned by John and Alice Parish.